The Guild is joining the GraphQL Foundation

 We've decided to invest time and improve the website as much as we can!

-Check out @ardatan's PRs on the website, follow the discussions, let us know for any feedback or improvements you have and we would love your help if you want to contribute!
+Dipesh Wagle lead and @ardatan joined him and both have did some awesome work!
+Check out their PRs on the website, follow the discussions, let us know for any feedback or improvements you have and we would love your help if you want to contribute!

 graphql-js is a powerful library that is engine behind many community libraries today.